Five new medical marijuana dispensaries picked to open across RI

 None of those municipalities currently have a dispensary, known in Rhode Island as compassion centers; the existing three are in Providence, Warwick and Portsmouth.

+The dozens of business owners and their representatives from 23 companies sat tensely in the conference room in assigned seats as they watched the proceedings, carefully choreographed by state officials.

+The lottery idea originated with former Gov. Gina Raimondo, who won a battle with legislative leaders about how to award the licenses in a way that would avoid any appearance of special deals for politically-connected applicants.

-The lottery, conducted in public by the Department of Business Regulation and using R.I.
-Lottery balls and a tumbler from Twin River, did not include the applicants for Zone 6, which stretches from Pawtucket through the East Bay.
+The lottery did not include the applicants for Zone 6, which stretches from Pawtucket through the East Bay.

-One of the disqualified applicants in that zone, Atlas Enterprises LLC, is appealing the decision, holding up the lottery for Zone 6.
+One of the disqualified applicants in that zone, Atlas Enterprises LLC, is appealing the decision, holding up the lottery.
 (Atlas applied to open a dispensary in Newport, where they are banned by city ordinance.)

 The expansion of the program is expected to provide more access for thousands of patients who use the medicine, and more business opportunity for nearly 70 licensed cannabis growers who have only ever had three stores where they can sell their product.